phalcon/blog/_posts/2019-07-06-trial-and-error.md

 Now that the decision has been made to backtrack, developers will be happy to hear that no more `Phalcon\Config\Config`.
 We are going back to the good old `Phalcon\Config`.

 One of our [latest pull requests](https://github.com/phalcon/cphalcon/pull/14234) reorganized things back to where they used to be, so now we can still use `Phalcon\Config`, `Phalcon\Escaper` etc. The one thing we did was to move the interfaces from the root namespace to their respective folders.
 So for instance the `Phalcon\DiInterface` is now `Phalcon\Di\DiInterface`.
-The root namespace contains only classes not namespaces.
+The root namespace contains only classes not interfaces.

 And there goes another experiment, another effort to make Phalcon better for our users.